ioccc-src/winner/faq.md

 <div id="X11macOS">
 <div id="X11">
-### FAQ 3.7: How do I run an IOCCC entry that requires X11?
+### How do I compile and run an IOCCC entry that requires X11?
 </div>
 </div>